Mobile Passport Control

 Mobile Passport Control (MPC) is the first process utilizing authorized apps to streamline a traveler’s arrival into the United States.
 It is currently available to U.S. citizens and Canadian visitors.
 Eligible travelers voluntarily submit their passport information and answers to inspection-related questions to CBP via a smartphone or tablet app prior to inspection.
 Android and iPhone users can download the free app from the Google Play Store and Apple App Store.

-Much like Automated Passport Control, the app does not require pre-approval and is free to use, unless a traveler elects to pay for additional features.
+Much like Automated Passport Control, the apps do not require pre-approval and are free to use.
+Some application developers may offer travelers optional premium features that require payment (e.g., scanning your passport’s MRZ or the storage of a traveler’s profile).
+These optional premium features are not required by CBP and CBP does not collect any fee monies from the vendor (see below for additional information).
 Travelers who successfully use an authorized app will no longer have to complete a paper form or use an APC kiosk.
 As a result, travelers may experience shorter wait times, less congestion and efficient processing.

 HOW DOES MPC WORK?